Past Presentations

 May 14, 2022

-Karen Ba, FGGMN member presents from her travels.
+Karen Ba, FGGMN member, presented stories from her travels.
 We learn about Vuorivene – mysterious ancient mountain boats, painted on cliffs overlooking water passageways.
-Are they to another world?
 Created 3000-6000 years ago in Finland, who made them, for what purpose, and why have we never heard of them?

 FINNISH GENEALOGIST SHARES RESOURCES